javieryu/javieryu.github.io/_pages/about.md

 I'm a PhD Candidate in the Multi-robot Systems Lab at Stanford University advised by Professor Mac Schwager.
 I'm funded by the National Science Foundation Graduate Research Fellowship.
 In my research I explore a range of topics including distributed and collaborative learning, neural implicit environmental representations (NeRFs, etc.), and real-time simultaneous localization and mapping.

 Outside of research I am enjoy cooking, woodworking, rock climbing, hiking, and camping.

+# If you're seeing this then this website is under development!